ozgunsarioguz/weatherApp/README.md

-# A Lightning Web Component to build Weather App getting data from API.
+# A Lightning Web Component fetching data from WeatherAPI.